Brain Health and Diet: Fuelling Your Mind For Peak Performance

 A poor diet lacking in these essential nutrients can have detrimental effects on brain health.

-Studies have shown that individuals with nutrient deficiencies are more likely to experience cognitive decline, memory problems, and an increased risk of neurodegenerative diseases such as Alzheimer’s and dementia.
+Studies have shown that individuals with nutrient deficiencies are more likely to experience cognitive decline, problems, and an increased risk of neurodegenerative diseases such as Alzheimer’s and dementia.

 On the other hand, a well-balanced diet that includes a variety of nutrient-rich foods can help to support brain health and cognitive function.